Understanding HTTP Proxies: Performance, Security, and Configuration

 1. Check Configuration: Verify that all configuration settings are correct and align with the proxy’s requirements.

-2. Resource Allocation: Ensure that the proxy has sufficient memory and CPU resources to start and operate efficiently.
+2. Resource Allocation: Ensure the proxy has sufficient memory and CPU resources to start and operate efficiently.

 Configuring a Proxy on macOS for a Local HTTP Server Running on HTTPS